Skip to Content

 Dr. Kira Mauseth is a Teaching Professor at Seattle University, a practicing clinical psychologist, and an affiliate faculty at the SMART Center (School Mental Health Assessment Research and Training) at the University of Washington.
 She served as a co-lead for the Behavioral Health Strike Team for the WA State Department of Health throughout the COVID response and is part of the mental health work group for the Pediatric Pandemic Network.
 She currently serves in the adult mental health clinical seat on Washington State’s Disaster Medical Advisory Committee (DMAC).
 She is the author of the text “Why Therapy Works: The Psychology of Change.”

-Co-Sponsored by Forefront Suicide Prevention:
+Co-Sponsored by Forefront Suicide Prevention.

 Forefront Suicide Prevention Logo